B08waffles/starter-upp/readme.md

 1. Go to https://www.python.org/downloads/release/python-3104/ and select the appropriate installer for your version of Windows.
 This will install Python on your machine so that we may proceed.
+You need to install Python 3 or above.

 2. Go to https://github.com/B08waffles/starter-upp and download as a ZIP, extract the ZIP and open the folder in Visual Studio Code or similar IDE program.